 In most cases if you qualify for this relief it will be automatically granted.
 If you think you qualify but the relief is not shown on your bill please contact us.

-A local discretionary scheme will run for four years, but the amount of funding from Government will reduce considerably each year.
+A local discretionary scheme will run for four years from 2017/18, but the amount of funding from Government will reduce considerably each year.
 The scheme eligibility criteria and awards will be amended to reflect the amount of funding available.
 Any award is only for the year it is granted in.

-View the full scheme for further details and the full qualifying criteria.
+View the local discretionary scheme for further details and the full qualifying criteria.